space-wizards/website-content/content/post/22-11-30-progress-report-38.md

 If you witness anyone wearing chameleon clothing or singing with Elvis's voice, shoot first and clone later.

-TODO: Vid from PR
+{{< video-auto "/video/pr_38/chameleon.mp4" >}}

 {{< newsection >}}
-### Pneumatic Valve & Turing-complete Atmos
+### Pneumatic Valve
 *Contributed by notafet*

-The Council of Atmosian Elders, the elite few Atmos Techs who can make a pipe sing and who treat the laws of physics as more of a polite suggestion, have announced a new atmospherics device.
+The Council of Atmosian Elders, the elite few Atmos Techs who treat the laws of physics as more of a polite suggestion, have announced a new atmospherics device.
 The Pneumatic Valve will transfer gas from an inlet port to an outlet port, but only if the third control port is connected to a pipe with sufficient pressure.

-This seemingly simple device is receiving so much attention because the Council claims that atmospherics is now "Turing-complete" and "could theoretically compute anything".
+This seemingly simple device is receiving so much attention because atmospherics is now Turing-complete and could theoretically compute anything.
 We eagerly await the horrors this will inevitably produce.

-To jumpstart this process, the Council has provided a hint.
+To jumpstart this process, we'll give you a hint.
 Here's an unlabeled diagram of a NAND gate that works from left to right:

-TODO: NAND gate pic from PR (don't forget to rotate it to fit better)
+{{< imgw "/images/post/pr_38/nand" >}}

 {{< newsection >}}
 ### Gas Recyclers